 As people committed to the sheltering, care, reunification, and adoption of dogs and cats, we wholeheartedly agree that dogs and cats are deserving of the great care and attention listed in AB 1881.
-Our opposition extends from the fact that this bill is specifically targeting shelters and adopters and there is really no justification in doing so.
+If this bill were a proclamation, CalAnimals would be in support.
+But this bill is designed to be punitive and specifically targets shelters and there is really no justification in doing so.